The Zygon Invasion: Continuity

 Events from the Fourth Doctor serial Terror of the Zygons (1975) are brought up in the episode.
 Kate mentions this previous Zygon attack taking place in either the 1970s or 1980s, referring to the UNIT dating controversy regarding in which decade the Third and Fourth Doctors' UNIT stories actually took place.
 Kate references Harry Sullivan, a companion to the Fourth Doctor in this serial, as the "naval surgeon" that helped create the Z67 anti-Zygon nerve gas.
 Kate states the gas was developed in secret at Porton Down, alluding to Harry's location as reported by the Brigadier in the serial Mawdryn Undead (1983).

 Following from her appearances in "The Day of the Doctor" (2013) and "Death in Heaven" (2014), both Osgoods are shown wearing costume elements of the Doctor's earlier incarnations.
 In addition to the Fourth Doctor's scarf, one Osgood is shown with a bow tie similar to the Eleventh Doctor's, while the other wears a question mark-decorated sweater vest similar to that worn by the Seventh Doctor.
 Both have shirts with question marks on the collar points, a common element of the Fourth, Fifth and Sixth Doctors' outfits.
 Osgood asks the Doctor why he does not use the question mark motif any more, to which he replies that he still does – on his underpants.

 A portrait of the First Doctor is displayed by the stairs in the UNIT safe house.

 The Doctor remarks that he once "snogged a Zygon".
 The Tenth Doctor kissed a Zygon impersonating Queen Elizabeth in "The Day of the Doctor".

 The Doctor resumes the position of "President of the World" and the use of the plane afforded by that position, both mentioned in "Death in Heaven".
 However, when he introduces himself as President of the World, he is told, "yes, we know who you are."
-This continues a running joke from earlier in the series: Prime Minister Harriet Jones is regularly told this after introducing herself, multiple times in both "The Christmas Invasion" (2005), and in "The Stolen Earth" (2008).
+This continues a running joke from earlier in the show: Prime Minister Harriet Jones is regularly told this after introducing herself, multiple times in both "The Christmas Invasion" (2005), and in "The Stolen Earth" (2008).

 The Doctor suggests that Osgood is a hybrid between a Zygon and human, continuing the theme of hybrids mentioned in "The Magician's Apprentice" / "The Witch's Familiar", "The Girl Who Died" and "The Woman Who Lived".